Article Categories

 Robert Norlund, a registered professional engineer and founder and CEO of Association Reserves, stated that approximately 30% of associations fall short in their reserve funds when having to finance a large projects — from Goodmanwalace.com article.

-2. Higher Expectations – Costs aren’t the only things that will rise in 2022.
+3. Higher Expectations – Costs aren’t the only things that will rise in 2023.
 Board members and homeowners will expect HOA’s to keep service optimal despite the challenges listed below.
-New rules, homeowner financial woes, and Covid fatigue could make for conflict as the pandemic recedes and everyone adjusts emotionally to the changes.
+New rules and homeowner financial woes could make for resentful owners who feel they can’t afford membership dues.
 This is where the communication power of your HOA software provides substantial value.

-3. Materials and Equipment Shortages – HOA service companies will under pressure to maintain service levels with high rising inflation along with materials and equipment shortages.
-Some believe these issues are not temporary and will continue throughout 2022.
+4. Materials and Equipment Shortages – HOA service companies will under pressure to maintain service levels with high rising inflation along with materials, labor and equipment shortages.
+Some believe these issues are not temporary and will continue throughout 2023.
 Lower budgets and operating capital means curb appeal and property values could decline.

-4. Staff Shortages and Vendor Retention – Labor shortages and vendor/contractor losses could dig in deep for HOA’s too.
-Boards themselves might find it hard to retain members thus pushing more work on remaining board members and require extra work to recruit new board members.
-Service vendors, relied on to get work done might not be easy to retain.
-Higher salaries or contract fees are inevitable.
+5. Staff Shortages and Vendor Retention – Labor shortages and vendor/contractor losses could dig in deep for HOA’s too.
+Boards themselves might find it hard to retain board members thus pushing more work on remaining board members making recruiting new, competent board members challenging.

 8. Loss of Future Enhancement Projects due to Insufficient Funding – Inflation and changing priorities and operations challenges will mean improvement projects will likely be put on hold.